 This is one of the easiest wood flooring layout patterns out there.
 You just lay the boards side by side, from wall to wall.
 So, if you have a small room, set up the boards along the longest wall.
 This will make the area look bigger than it really is.

-3D parquet is present in the great manour house of Europe.
+3D parquet is present in the great manor house of Europe.
 Therefore, there is a classic feeling to it.
 However, it also is beautiful and modern; might we say a bit mind-blowing?

 However, the 3D illusion is not easy to obtain.
 You need an expert installer, good wood and a lot of time.
 You need to cut everything to size.
 It takes precision and accuracy to get this look.

-If you have a further questions regarding parquet wood flooring types or you are looking for an advice about the best wood flooring for your home feel free to contact the ESB sales team.
-Contact us now to request your no hassle no obligation free samples or come down to our North London showroom for a closer look.
+If you have further questions regarding parquet wood flooring types or you are looking for advice about the best wood flooring for your home, feel free to contact the ESB sales team.
+Contact us now to request your no-hassle no-obligation free samples, or come down to our North London showroom for a closer look.